8 Tips for Gratitude Journaling

 The thing is, for us adults, the novelty of most things has simply worn off.
 We take a lot of things and people for granted and overlook all the goodness that surrounds us.
 Busy lifestyles have us on autopilot most of the time.

-So to develop fresh eyes again, we set aside about 10–15 min per day to write down 3 things that we are grateful for.
+So to develop fresh eyes again, we set aside about 10–15 min per day to write down 3 (or more… or less) things that we are grateful for.
 Morning or evening – by consciously taking the time to reflect on the good stuff in our lives, we open ourselves up again for more positivity and abundance.

 This simple practice has been proven to lower stress/anxiety levels, strengthen the immune system, improve sleep quality, help us feel more optimism, compassion and happiness (to only name a few benefits).
 It can also support you through tougher times once you have your ‘gratitude attitude’ as a go-to mindset.